smoother than that first margarita

 Paradise Beach has a $3 entrance fee for guests.
 That will get you access to the beach, chairs, umbrellas, and ability to purchase the offered upgrades (see below).

 This is an easy round going to Paradise Beach.
 The resort opens at 9:00 AM and closes at 6:00 PM.
 This is an hour later than its rival, which closes at 5:00 PM.
-Typically, cruise ships depart around this time, so you won’t need this extra hour.
+Typically, cruise ships depart around this time, so you probably won’t need this extra hour.
 For the late departures, however, it could come in handy.

 Mr Sanchos is slightly further than Paradise Beach and will cost a couple more dollars each way.
 If you know your specific cruise port, you can find your exact cost in our Cozumel Taxi Rates post.
 There you’ll find taxi costs to all nearby attractions and also for our secret to saving 50% on your taxi rides while in Cozumel!